 How to Become a Certified Functional Food Scientist or Functional Food Professional

 The Functional Food Center is the leading organization worldwide for education related to functional food science.
-Since 1998, the FFC has focused entirely on functional foods by hosting 27 international conferences around the globe, upholding two open-access journals, the FFHDJ for over 10 years and the BCHD for more than 3, publishing 38 books including 7 textbooks on functional foods, and establishing the Academic Society of Functional Foods and Bioactive Compounds (ASFFBC).
+Since 1998, the FFC has focused entirely on functional foods by hosting 28 international conferences around the globe, upholding two open-access journals, the FFHDJ for over 10 years and the BCHD for more than 3, publishing 38 books including 8 textbooks on functional foods, and establishing the Academic Society of Functional Foods and Bioactive Compounds (ASFFBC), more than 4000 members.
 The Functional Food Center has developed a comprehensive definition of functional foods and can assist you in your functional food career.

 The Benefits to Becoming a Certified Functional Food Scientist or a Functional Food Professional